 AS region definitions

+Supplemental market data come from the CAISO SMDM and EMMS.

-The Supplemental Market Data (SMDM) application maps information to physical model elements using Global Unique Identifiers.
+The Supplemental Market Data Management (SMDM) application maps information to physical model elements using Global Unique Identifiers.
 SMDM data can change frequently depending upon the data point, from daily to as frequent as hourly or for every market run.
-SMDM data includes the following:
+The following data are sourced from SMDM:

+Nomograms

+Generation Distribution Factor (DGF) library

+Load Distribution Factor (LDF) library

+The Enterprise Model Management System (EMMS) is designed to be the enterprise central repository of both market and EMS model and associated data.
+EMMS has interface mostly through Service Oriented Architecture (SOA) to other applications which need model and associated data from EMMS.
+The following data are sourced from EMMS:

-Constraint definitions and enforcement requirements, including Transmission Interfaces and Nomograms
+Constraint definitions and enforcement requirements, including Transmission Interfaces

 Contingencies to be included in the Contingency Analysis application

 Exception list for constraints that are to be only monitored in the IFM and RTM

-Generation Distribution Factor (DGF) library

-Load Distribution Factor (LDF) library

 Use of Full Network Model